 The cast carbon steel stand that supports the screens has been designed by eminent architect Norman Foster and his team at Foster + Partners.

-Martyrs will be joined in 2015 by a second piece entitled Mary, which the artist has conceived as a companion work.
+Martyrs was joined by a companion work entitled Mary on 8th September 2016 to co-incide with the Feast of Mary.
 The installations have been offered to Tate as a gift, and on long-term loan to St Paul’s Cathedral thus strengthening the cultural links between the two institutions that face eachother across the Thames.

 Bill Viola said: “The two themes of Martyrs and Mary symbolise some of the profound mysteries of human existence.
 One is concerned with birth and the other death; one with comfort and creation, the other with suffering and sacrifice.
 If I am successful, the final pieces will function both as aesthetic objects of contemporary art and as practical objects of traditional contemplation and devotion.”